Vasiliy Lomachenko: Lomachenko vs. López

 In September 2020, Lomachenko agreed to fight newly crowned undefeated IBF lightweight champion, Teófimo López, on 17 October 2020 at the MGM Grand Conference Center in Paradise, Nevada.
-With no live audience, Lomachenko suffered the second defeat of his career, losing by UD with the scorecards reading 116–112, 117–111, and 119–109.
-Judge Julie Lederman's scorecard of 119–109, giving Lomachenko only a single round, received significant controversy.
+With no live audience due to the COVID-19 pandemic, Lomachenko suffered the second defeat of his career, losing by UD with the scorecards reading 116–112, 117–111, and 119–109.
+Judge Julie Lederman's scorecard of 119–109, was criticized for giving Lomachenko only a single round.
 The first seven rounds saw López staying behind his jab and going to the body, with Lomachenko offering little in response.
 In the second half, Lomachenko started coming out more offensively, landing more punches.
 In the final round, López landed 50 of 98 punches thrown (51%), the most an opponent has landed on Lomachenko in a round.
 According to CompuBox stats, Lomachenko landed 141 of 321 thrown (44%), while López landed 183 of 659 thrown (28%).
 Days after the fight, Lomachenko underwent surgery on his right shoulder.

 López declined to give Lomachenko a rematch, explaining that "everybody [in Lomachenko's camp] was being a dick to me, my father.
 He [Lomachenko] didn't want to put a rematch clause in our contract."

+According to Nielsen Media Research, the fight averaged 2,729,000 viewers and peaked at 2,898,000 viewers.
+The highest viewership for any boxing in the United States since Manny Pacquiao vs. Jeff Horn in 2017.
+Bob Arum estimated more than 4 million viewers watched including ESPN Deportes and ESPN+.

 Lomachenko vs. Nakatani

 Lomachenko made his comeback in a fight against Masayoshi Nakatani on 26 June 2021.
 Lomachenko and Nakatani both shared a common loss to undefeated unified lightweight champion Teófimo López, which Lomachenko cited as the reason why he chose Nakatani as his next opponent, saying, "I want to compare myself with this guy, he was close with [López] in their fight."
+Nakatani had a 6-inch height and reach advantage over Lomachenko.
 The fight against Nakatani was only the second fight of Lomachenko's career in which a world title was not at stake, after his professional debut against José Luis Ramírez in 2013.
 On the night, Lomachenko scored a knockdown in the fifth round en route to a ninth-round technical knockout victory.
 After the fight, he made clear his intentions of wanting to rematch López in the winter, saying, "December, January, February.
 I'm waiting."